 In 1999, Carroll had two of his Sire recordings on major motion picture soundtracks.
 Election featured the song "Find A Way To Win," and Drop Dead Gorgeous includes a song co-written with the late Duane Jarvis, "A Girl That's Hip."

-Since 2000, Tim has appeared on The Grand Ole Opry literally hundreds of times as sideman to Americana chanteuse and Sirius Radio host Elizabeth Cook.
-He's toured in Japan, Great Britain, France, Norway, Sweden, Switzerland, Poland, and South Korea.
+He has appeared on The Grand Ole Opry many times as a guitar playing sideman and has played in Japan, Great Britain, France, Norway, Sweden, Switzerland, Poland, and South Korea.